GISclaw: A Comprehensive Open-Source LLM Agent System for Realistic Multi-Step Geospatial Analysis: Experimental Results and Analysis

 \subsubsection{Output accuracy and composite scores (L3)}

-Fig.~\ref{fig:l3_heatmap} provides a per-task breakdown of L3 output accuracy scores across SA mode.
-The heatmap reveals a bimodal distribution: most tasks cluster near 0.5--1.0 or near 0.0, with few intermediate values, indicating that task success is largely binary once threshold quality is achieved.
-This binary pattern itself motivates the multi-layer protocol: many ``failed'' tasks completed over 70\% of the required pipeline (correct spatial joins, Moran's~I computation, or GWR fitting), yet binary pass/fail scoring cannot capture this partial progress.
+Fig.~\ref{fig:l3_heatmap} provides a per-task breakdown of L3 output accuracy scores across SA mode (mean over three runs).
+The heatmap retains a bimodal pattern: most tasks cluster near $0.5$--$1.0$ or near $0$, with few intermediate values, indicating that task success is largely binary once threshold quality is achieved.
+A quality-aware composite is therefore essential: many failed tasks complete more than $70\%$ of the required pipeline (correct spatial joins, Moran's~I computation, or GWR fitting), yet binary pass/fail scoring cannot capture this partial progress.
+The vision-based L3 evaluator (Section~\ref{sec:eval}) further enforces a strict cartographic standard: $33\%$ of SA visualizations and $58\%$ of DA visualizations receive task-completion scores $\leq 2$, even when the underlying analytical pipeline ran to completion---typically due to missing legends, incorrect colour ramps, or extents that omit the gold-standard area of interest.
+This strict cartographic gate is the principal driver of the per-task $Q_\text{out}$ values in Table~\ref{tab:master} sitting well below the corresponding success rates.

 The composite scores in Table~\ref{tab:master} integrate all evaluation layers.
-DeepSeek achieves the highest SA composite (0.759), but undergoes the largest DA degradation ($\Delta = +0.314$).
+Gemini-3-Flash narrowly leads SA composite ($0.7646$), with DeepSeek-V3.2 a close second ($0.7612$); both maintain similar profiles in DA mode but at $5$--$15$ percentage-point lower composite values.
+GPT-5.4 holds the lead in DA mode ($0.7052$), reflecting the planner-friendly nature of its longer-context reasoning.